An Introduction to Safeguarding

 For further information regarding our Safeguarding Team and information for visitors, please visit the side bar of this webpage under Safeguarding.

 If you wish to speak to a Governor, our Safeguarding Governor is Jayne Hoskins and our Chair of Governors is Darren Coniff – their contact details are available from the school office.

-Alternatively, Northamptonshire County Council offers guidance for agencies who support families that have children with special education needs.
+Alternatively, West Northamptonshire Council offers guidance for agencies who support families that have children with special education needs.
 Click here to go to the link on their website.